aman909909/aman909909/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; A Full Stack Web Developer and Competitive Programmer, exploring new technologies and developing software solutions.
+- 🤔 &nbsp; A Full Stack Web/App Developer and Competitive Programmer, exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Bachelor of Technology at IIT BHU, Varanasi.
 - 💼 &nbsp; Former Software Engineering Intern as Cisco.
 - 💭 &nbsp; Diving deeper into the realm of web and android development.